Tirupati Urban Development Authority

-The Tirupati Urban Development Authority, also known as TUDA is a government agency and the principal planning authority for Tirupati and its neighbourhood areas in Tirupati District and Chittoor district partially of the Indian state of Andhra pradesh.
+The Tirupati Urban Development Authority (TUDA) is a government agency and the principal planning authority for Tirupati and its neighbourhood areas in Tirupati District and Chittoor district partially of the Indian state of Andhra Pradesh.
 It was notified on 6 November 1981 by the Government of Andhra Pradesh as per Andhra Pradesh Urban Areas Development Act 1975 and is headquartered at Tirupati.
 At present it covers the jurisdictional area of 4527 sqkm, which covers Tirupati, Tirumala, Renigunta, Chandragiri, Yerpedu, Puttur, Sri Kalahasti, Nagari, Sathyavedu, Karvetinagaram and 160 surrounding villages.